angelolab/publications/2024-Greenwald_Nederlof_etal_TONIC/README.md

 | TMA1_FOV1 |    Treg    |  0.4  | cell_freq_detail  |       PDL1        |   pre_treatment   |
 | TMA2_FOV4 | Macrophage |  20   | cell_count_detail |       TIM3        |   on_treatement   |

-3. *morph_df*: This data structure summarizes information about the morphology of cells on a per-image basis.
+3. *morphology_stats*: This data structure summarizes information about the morphology of cells on a per-image basis.
 Each row represents the morphological statistic, in a single cell type, in a single image.

 |    fov    | cell_type  |    value     | metric | functional marker |   Timepont    |
 |:---------:|:----------:|:------------:|:------:|:-----------------:|:-------------:|